needle-mirror/com.unity.rendering.hybrid/Documentation~/index.md

 ### Setting up shaders for Hybrid Renderer V1

 Hybrid Renderer V1 only supports ShaderGraph based shaders.
-Built-in shaders such as HDRP/Lit are not supported.
+It does not support built-in shaders such as HDRP/Lit.

+Note that Hybrid Renderer V1 requires at least one **Hybrid Instanced** property in each compatible Shader Graph shader.
+You don't need to use this property in the shader, but if the Shader Graph does not have at least one, the rendering might be corrupted on some platforms.
+Hybrid Renderer V2 does not include this restriction.

 * Enable **Enable GPU Instancing** on every material used with the Hybrid Renderer:
 ![](images/GPUInstancingMaterial.PNG)